huggingface/blog/deep-rl-dqn.md

 The **Q comes from "the Quality" of that action at that state.**

-Internally, our Q-function has **a Q-table, a table where each cell corresponds to a state-action value pair value.** Think of this Q-table as **the memory or cheat sheet of our Q-function.**
+Internally, our Q-function has **a Q-table, a table where each cell corresponds to a state-action pair value.** Think of this Q-table as **the memory or cheat sheet of our Q-function.**

 The problem is that Q-Learning is a *tabular method*.
 Aka, a problem in which the state and actions spaces **are small enough for approximate value functions to be represented as arrays and tables**.
 And this is **not scalable**.